As an Amazon Associate I earn from qualifying purchases.

 - 1 teaspoon honey

 - You’ve successfully made a face pack.
-Now apply it thoroughly on your face
+Now apply it thoroughly to your face

 4. DIY Toner